-The goal of the Code Enforcement Division is to find solutions to problems resulting from violations of the City's Municipal Code.
+The goal of the Code Enforcement Division is to find solutions to problems resulting from violations of the City of La Puente Municipal Code.
 If left unattended, Code violations can detract from the positive appearance of commercial, industrial and residential neighborhoods.

 The quality of life in the La Puente community is based on the pride residents have for their homes and business owners for their shops and companies.
 The high standards they support help maintain the appeal of the City.
 Sometimes the maintenance of certain individual properties may detract from the positive appearance of the community and affect property values.